DarylFernandes99/DarylFernandes99/README.md

 I'm a **Full-Stack Software Engineer** with a passion for building scalable applications and AI-powered solutions.
 Currently pursuing my Master's in Software Engineering Systems at Northeastern University, I specialize in creating innovative solutions that bridge the gap between complex technical challenges and real-world applications.

-- 🔭 Currently working on AI-powered automation systems and full-stack applications
 - 🌱 Learning advanced cloud architectures and exploring the latest in Generative AI
 - 👯 Looking to collaborate on open-source projects involving AI/ML and full-stack development
 - 💡 Interested in healthcare technology, AI documentation systems, and workflow automation